 The NDC offers a number of funded PhD opportunities for high calibre students across a range of areas.
 PhD students benefit from being part of a new and exciting decommissioning research centre working in Newburgh, Aberdeenshire, along with other PhD students, industry and academics among others.

 The NDC includes state-of-the-art engineering laboratories and hangar space for the design and development of decommissioning technology, as well as a suite of environmental commercial testing facilities.
 At the heart of the Centre is the Decommissioning Immersive Collaborative Environment (DICE), a high-tech digital visualisation suite.

-To find out more about our current PhD research projects, please visit our Research Page
+To find out more about our awarded PhD research projects, please visit our PhD Projects.

 Funding and Eligibility:

 Starting date: to be discussed with supervisor